lmmx/mvdef/README.md

 ## New features

+Check out the releases and changelogs in full [on GitHub](https://github.com/lmmx/mvdef/tags), major updates will be listed here:

 - **0.6.0** — functions can now move into a specified path in the destination file (e.g. to become a class method of a particular class, or an inner function of a particular funcdef)